BootBlock/PoSh-Backup/README.md

                 *   Examples: `"0,1"` (for cores 0 and 1), `"0x3"` (bitmask for cores 0 and 1).
                 *   An empty string or `$null` means no affinity is set (7-Zip uses all available cores).
                 *   User input is validated against available system cores and clamped if necessary.
+        *   **7-Zip Include/Exclude List Files (Job-Specific - New):**
+            *   `SevenZipIncludeListFile` (string, default from global `DefaultSevenZipIncludeListFile`): Path to a text file for 7-Zip include patterns for this job.
+            *   `SevenZipExcludeListFile` (string, default from global `DefaultSevenZipExcludeListFile`): Path to a text file for 7-Zip exclude patterns for this job.
-        *   Example job definition that creates a local archive, sends it to a remote target, includes checksum settings, creates an SFX, sets CPU affinity, and specifies log retention:
+        *   Example job definition that creates a local archive, sends it to a remote target, includes checksum settings, creates an SFX, sets CPU affinity, specifies log retention, and uses an exclude list file:
             ```powershell
             # Inside BackupLocations in User.psd1 or Default.psd1
             "MyDocumentsBackupSFX_GUI_Affinity" = @{